 Spinning a ladder; and Edge’s spear to the ladder-wielding Punk which took down three men at once.

-Of course the big stunt here, and the story of the match, was Jeff Hardy’s insane suicide leg drop from the “twenty foot” ladder onto Edge who was lying on a ladder balanced across the guard rail.
-The resulting image was one which will no doubt feature in WrestleMania highlight reels well into the future.
+Of course the big stunt here, and the story of the match, was Jeff Hardy’s insane suicide leg drop from the “twenty-foot” ladder onto Edge who was lying on a ladder balanced across the guard rail.
+The resulting image was one that will no doubt feature in WrestleMania highlight reels well into the future.
 ‘The Rated R Superstar’s’ selling and subsequent stretcher job made this feel important and in its immediate aftermath the live audience seemed to be questioning whether his injuries were legitimate.
 It certainly looked brutal enough to explain time off TV if he’d needed it.
-In fact it was a way of killing two birds with one stone since Edge was taken out of the match rather so he wasn’t directly involved in the finish (thus he wasn’t there at the end and could moan about not really been ‘beaten’ and claim his WrestleMania ‘undefeated streak’ was intact), and secondly it served to explain his existing injuries which had kept him out of competition in the build-up to the event (he had suffered a broken jaw during his very good ‘Money In The Bank Qualifying Match’ with Rob Van Dam in February).
+In fact, it was a way of killing two birds with one stone since Edge was taken out of the match rather so he wasn’t directly involved in the finish (thus he wasn’t there at the end and could moan about not really been ‘beaten’ and claim his WrestleMania ‘undefeated streak’ was intact), and secondly it served to explain his existing injuries which had kept him out of competition in the build-up to the event (he had suffered a broken jaw during his very good ‘Money In The Bank Qualifying Match’ with Rob Van Dam in February).
 As well-executed as the spot was, my problem was it happened too early in the match in the midst of a strong performance from Edge.

 What puts this so far ahead of WrestleMania 25’s version is that in amongst the stunts and bumps, they managed to tell a couple of stories here.
 They did a good job playing off the experience of Edge and The Hardyz, compared to Randy Orton and King Booker (both involved in their first ladder match).